tytot/tytot/README.md

 </div>

 ## :mortar_board: Daily Trivia!
-*Updated 6/8/2024 at 12:00 AM*
+*Updated 6/9/2024 at 12:00 AM*
-### During what war did Francis Scott Key write the words to 'The Star-Spangled Banner'?
+### What's the popular name of the breakfast meal consisting of sausages wrapped in pancakes?
 <details>
 <summary>
-American Revolution
+ducks in a pond
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-War of 1812
+pigs in a blanket
 </summary>

 :heavy_check_mark: *Correct!*
 </details>
 <details>
 <summary>
-Civil War
+cows in a pasture
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-World War I
+dogs in the oven
 </summary>

 :x: *Wrong...*